Divya Mehra: Selected projects

-In 2018, Mehra was commissioned to create the Spring 2018 Canadian Art Magazine cover for the "Dirty Words" issue.
-For the cover image she recreated the set of the popular Canadian sketch comedy show, You Can't Do That On Television, and reimagined one of the infamous recurring moments when a character on set is being drenched with slime whenever they say "I don't know."
-In her recreation, Mehra "rebels, shielding herself from the slime — dumped on her by white, male arms — with an umbrella.
-There is a stoic, ironic expression on her face."
-That same issue also features an artist folio by her — entitled "Tone" — that explores the complexity of South Asian diasporic experiences.
+In 2018, Mehra was commissioned to create the Spring 2018 Canadian Art Magazine cover for the Dirty Words issue.
+For the cover image she recreated the set of the popular Canadian sketch comedy show, You Can't Do That On Television, and reimagined one of the infamous recurring moments when a character on set is being drenched with slime whenever they say I don't know.
+That same issue also features an artist folio by her — entitled Tone — that explores the complexity of South Asian diasporic experiences.

-Mehra was also the subject of a 2018 episode of the CBC Arts docu-series, In The Making.
-The series "is an immersive journey inside the creative process" that "follows host Sean O'Neill across the country and around the world alongside some of Canada's leading artists as they bring new work to life and face pivotal moments of risk and reward."
+Mehra was the subject of a 2018 episode of the CBC Arts docuseries, In The Making.
+The series, hosted by Sean O’Neill, follows leading Canadian artists around the world as they bring their work to life.
 In the series finale, Mehra travels to India to begin work on a new inflatable work — a bouncy castle Taj Mahal — that was then exhibited for the first time as a special project for Vision Exchange: Perspectives From India to Canada, which began its cross-Canada tour in September 2018.
-"Mehra’s installation utilizes the Taj Mahal as a point of departure, considering how it has become an overused and problematic cultural signifier representing South Asian people throughout the diaspora."
 The National Gallery of Canada acquired the work.

+In 2023, Mehra was commissioned to create two new inflatable works for Nuit Blanche Toronto.